Hasner Law | Workers' Compensation | November 21, 2018

 If a qualified doctor determines that an employee needs a reduced workload, the employer is legally obligated to comply.
 However, these situations are often complex.
 Regardless of the doctor’s recommendation, employees still must be able to perform the basic requirements of their job, and if those basic requirements include routinely working over 40 hours per week, then an employer may refuse to comply with the doctor’s recommendation.

-If your doctor has recommended that you lighten your workload, and your employer has refused to comply, contact Hasner Law to schedule a free consultation with one of our experienced attorneys.
-Call us in Savannah at (912) 234-2334; you can also contact us online.
+If your doctor has recommended that you lighten your workload, and your employer has refused to comply.
+Reach out to our legal team to see how we can help.